LuxCoreRender/LuxCoreDeps/README.md

 ### Compilation environment
 For Python wheels to be built properly, it is essential that dependencies be built by `CIBUILDWHEEL`, with the same environment (compiler version, manylinux container, etc.) as the one intended for the wheels.
-Our implementation to fulfill this requirement consists in building a fake wheel in LuxCoreDeps.
+This is especially true for Linux build, which must occur in a manylinux container.
+See https://cibuildwheel.pypa.io/en/stable/ for more details.

 ### Local recipes
 Most of Conan recipes used by LuxCoreDeps are to be found in Conan central repository (Conan center).